W. V. Grant: Media coverage

-2003: Atlanta television station WAGA-TV conducted an investigation on Grant and found that Grant liked to arrive at his revivals early, hours before they were supposed to begin.
+2003: Atlanta television station WAGA-TV investigated Grant and found that Grant liked to arrive at his revivals early, hours before they were supposed to begin.
 WAGA reporters showed up early as well, with hidden cameras, and watched the preacher talk to several people already in the church.
 As it turned out, many of them were people Grant would later pick out of the crowd and "miraculously" announce their name and their disease."
 The report concluded that of three people Grant claimed to heal, two were in worse condition after, and one assisted Grant with the setup with no sign of the condition he claimed during the service.
 In addition, "healing the short leg" was a magic trick demonstrated on a reporter by magician James Randi.

 2006: Richmond, Virginia television station WWBT-TV aired an investigation on Grant while he conducted faith healing services at the Richmond Christian Center.

 2010: Free Inquiry, the magazine of the Council for Secular Humanism, discussed how Grant's act had changed little in the preceding twenty years and detailed his "miracles" at a venue.

 2011: British mentalist Derren Brown produced a program "Miracles for Sale" broadcast on Channel 4.
 As part of the program, Brown and his team made two visits to Grant's church in Dallas.
 During the first visit, Grant claimed that "God" had told him the name of a member of Brown's team, but the name he gave out was a false one that the person had written on a contact card prior to the start of the service.
 This indicated that Grant's knowledge came from the card and not from any supernatural means.
 On their second visit, Grant performed his leg lengthening "miracle" on Brown himself.
 The footage showed Grant using the same shoe-manipulation technique that Brown had exposed earlier on the program.